dv-flow/dv-flow.github.io/docs/userguide/tasks.rst

 The compound task above uses the `std.CreateFile` task to create two SystmeVerilog files.
-We then want to pass both files on to all tasks depend on CreateSVFiles.
+We then want to pass both files on to all tasks that depend on CreateSVFiles.

 This is accomplished by: